Judy and I came to love Thailand, and returned many times. During one stay in Bangkok, I began studying Chen Tai Chi with a club in Bangkok.

 We approach the Grand Palace.

 It becomes clear that the Grand Palace is like the Louvre Museum: you could spend a week here, it has so much to see.
+I already plan to go back and spend more time looking at the incredible murals.

 One building is ringed by epic murals.